shady-bit/PortingUtility/README.md

 ### Parameters

-- `repoUrl`: URL of the Git repository
+- `repoUrl`: URL of the Git repository (supports both HTTPS and SSH URLs)
 - `sourceBranch`: Branch where the PR was raised
 - `targetBranch`: Branch where changes need to be ported
 - `prNumber`: Pull request number